 AHF Convenes Consensus Conference on Immuno-oncology Therapies in Brazil

 Immuno-oncology therapies activate the immune system, making it able to recognize cancer cells and destroy them and are expected to become an important part of cancer therapy in years to come.
 However, the science of immuno-oncology is still evolving.
 Brazil is a country uniquely primed with both opportunities and strengths for clinical oncology research.
 Among its strengths, the country counts with growing access to information, an unfortunately high cancer burden, improving patient education, access to new drugs for research centers, regional networks and human resources.
 In June, AHF convened a meeting of six Brazilian key opinion leaders in the fields of immuno-oncology, health economics, and regulatory aspects to develop recommendations for increasing access to immuno-oncology therapies in Brazil.
-The resulting article, "Increasing Access to Immuno-oncology Therapies in Brazil" is currently under review for publication.
+The resulting article, "Increasing Access to Immuno-oncology Therapies in Brazil," was accepted for publication in the Journal of Cancer Policy.